The NVC Kicks Off for the Spring on January 23rd!

 What is the NVC?

-The New Venture Challenge is CU’s cross-campus entrepreneurship competition.
+The New Venture Challenge is CU’s cross-campus entrepreneurship championships.
 It is an entrepreneurial flight simulator, giving the people in the CU community with an interest in starting a business a chance to give it a try while learning about the process through events, workshops, and mentors.
-There is a series of workshops and competitions in the spring that culminate in the NVC Finals on April 17th.
+The NVC culminates in the NVC Finals on April 22nd.

 How do I get involved?

-The fall events have wrapped up.
-The spring events will begin in late January.
-Until then, spend the fall working on your idea, building your team, and getting excited for the spring.
+Spend the fall working on your idea, and building your team.
 Check out the nLab co-working sessions and many of the Silicon Flatirons events to work on your ideas and learn more about entrepreneurship.
 A few key questions to think about:

 The NVC relies on a consortium of CU organizations working independently and collaboratively to create an entrepreneurial culture at CU-Boulder.
 That consortium supports the NVC and ultimately injects talent and ideas into the Front Range startup ecosystem; it includes: